Freshman guard Shane Nowell transferring from Arizona Wildcats

 “But then also once I got to know Coach Lloyd, got to see his coaching style, to see how he plans to really incorporate me, I really liked what he had to say.
 So it just felt like it was the best scenario.”

 Nowell wound up averaging 0.8 points and 0.8 rebounds while playing only spot minutes toward the end of games the Wildcats were decisively winning.
-He also fell behind fellow freshman Adama Bal in the Wildcats’ pecking order, with Bal playing spot minutes in several key games late in the season, helping Arizona cope with an ankle injury to point guard Kerr Kriisa.
+Arizona went with a tight eight-player rotation most of the season, with Bal playing spot minutes in several key games late in the season, most notably when Arizona needed help coping with an ankle injury to point guard Kerr Kriisa for three postseason games.